What is the VIMFF?

-By presenting unique outdoor and mountaineering films that illustrate experiences and cultures from all corners of the globe, VIMFF brings communities together to promote positive values and active lifestyles.
+We present unique outdoor films and content that illustrate experiences and cultures from all corners of the globe which brings communities together to promote positive values and active lifestyles.

 The Vancouver International Mountain Film Festival Society was incorporated in 1998 and hosted its first festival over three nights in February of that year.
 About 1,700 people in total attended those first events at the Centennial Theatre in North Vancouver.